 People talk about addicts as being “in” denial, as if it’s some sort of box out of which the addict cannot see, complex mental condition of self-inflicted blindness.
 Denial is not complex psychology.
 It’s two-dimensional: on one side is the truth, on the other are lies.

 Denial is lying either because the person doesn’t want to get caught, expose himself or is ashamed, angry, guilt-ridden or distrustful.
 Admitting one is powerless over drugs or alcohol, for example, is, for many, a necessary first step to recovery, but nowhere is admitting this to one’s family deemed necessary, except in some literature and discussions about interventions where the idea is, in my opinion, grossly misplaced.

 Simply because your addict doesn’t admit it to you does not mean he isn’t aware he has a problem.
 Just because he tells you he does not want help, does not mean he does not want help.

 Do not make the mistake of trying to resolve the condition itself during an intervention.
+It overcomplicates things.

 In the world of recovery, some of the best success stories come from very unlikely beginnings.

-Big picture realizations can and will occur after your addict is at the Narconon program, once he’s off the drugs and alcohol and beginning to get control of his life again.
+Big picture realizations can and will occur after your addict is at the program, once he’s off the drugs and alcohol and beginning to get control of his life again.
 The important thing is that the addict eventually realizes these things for himself, not that he confesses them to his family.